European-Unified-ID/EUID-docs/docs/guides/integration-javascript.md

 ## Passing the EUID Token to the Bidstream

-The JavaScript SDK manages generating, refreshing, and storing the EUID token, but it does not manage passing the token to the bidstream.
+The JavaScript SDK manages generating, refreshing, and storing the EUID token, but it does not manage passing the token to the <Link href="../ref-info/glossary-uid#gl-bidstream">bidstream</Link>.

 You can pass the token into the bidstream using any option you choose&#8212;for example, Prebid.js.
 For some suggestions, see [Pass the Token Into the Bidstream](integration-options-publisher-web.md#pass-the-token-into-the-bidstream) in the *Web Integration Overview*.